Muaaz-F/Prediction-of-Obesity-Risk/README.md

     Applied feature scaling techniques such as standardization or normalization to ensure all features have the same scale and prevent any particular feature from dominating the learning process.
   * Feature Engineering:
     Created one new feature (derived feature) from existing ones to capture additional information that could be useful for the models.

+### Data Visualization <br />

+    * Histograms of Numerical Features:
+      Visualizing histograms of numerical features helps to understand their distributions and identify any patterns or anomalies.
+For example, we may observe that some features follow a normal distribution, while others exhibit skewness       or multimodality.

+    * Correlation Heatmap:
+      A correlation heatmap illustrates the pairwise correlations between different features in the dataset.
+This helps to identify strong correlations (positive or negative) between pairs of features, which can provide insights into           potential relationships and dependencies within the data.